lubeda/EspHoMaTriXv2/README.md

 ### How to install

 For starters, I assume you use an Ulanzi TC001 pixel clock.
-For tinkerers and people that want more, read the [For expirienced usersmentation](#for-expirienced-users) part.
+For tinkerers and people that want more, read the [For experienced user](#for-experienced-users) part.

 Copy all three files (ulanzi-easy.yaml, 1pixel.gif , MatrixChunky6.ttf) from the install folder to your esphome folder, adapt your Wi-Fi settings in the yaml, install it via USB and the device should boot